rikulo/rikulo-docs/stream/Getting_Started/Introduction.md

 ##Configure Dart Editor to Compile Templates Automatically

-[RSP (Rikulo Stream Page)](../RSP/Fundamentals/RSP_Overview.html) is the template technology allowing developers to create dynamically generated web pages based on HTML, XML or other document types.
+[RSP (Rikulo Stream Page)](../RSP/Fundamentals/RSP_Overview.html) is the template engine allowing developers to create dynamically generated web pages based on HTML, XML or other document types.

 To compile RSP files into Dart files automatically, you can add a build.dart file in the root directory of your project, with the following content: